blubin/Adaptive-Price-CA/README.md

 generator code/binaries and the resulting input data in the `experiments` directory.
 The output of this phase are large `.zip` files containing data about each experimental run.
-This output is stored in the `analysis` directory (i.e., Phase 2), where it is the input.
+This output is stored in the `analysis` directory (i.e., the second phase), where it is the input.

 Please see the [readme](https://github.com/blubin/Adaptive-Price-CA/blob/main/experiments/readme.md) file in the `experiments` directory for more details on spot checking